Topsort/topsort.js/CONTRIBUTING.md

 The SDK uses following configuration files:
 - `tsconfig.json`: TypeScript configuration.
 - `tsup.config.ts`: Configuration for the TSUP bundler.
+- `playwright.config.ts`: Configuration for E2E tests runner

+We also have the following variables as part of the `.env` file:
+- `PLAYWRIGHT_PORT`: Port used to run the local web browser to run Playwright E2E tests.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.